-Old Delhi's legendary nihari walla, Kallu Mian, passed away on 18th April 2016, but we hope his legacy lives on.So who is the man behind outstanding the nihari?
+Old Delhi's legendary nihari walla, Kallu Mian, passed away on 18th April 2016, but we hope his legacy lives on.The air saturated with enticing whiffs of kebabs, and the melange of cultural influences are just remarkable.
+That's the mystique of Purani Dilli.
+Till you head there and indulge, you really won't know what you're missing.
+And your Dilli 6 journey can't be complete without savouring the legendary nihari from Kallu Mian.Hidden behind Delite Cinema, near 'A one chicken corner' shop and a Vodafone hoarding, in a dead-end gali of Old Delhi is a haven for foodies that carved a niche for itself some 20 years ago.
+Everyone swears by his nihari.
+Just mention Kallu Mian to a true Dilliwala, and you're sure to be flooded with overwhelming memories.So who is the man behind outstanding the nihari?
 "Main Kallu ke naam se mashoor hu", he had told food blogger Kalyan Karmakar of Finely Choppedfame.
 He was born with the name Mohammed Rafiquddin, and was the son of another nihari cook Mohammed Nazmuddin, husband to Shamshad Begum and father to two daughters, Ruqqaya and Uzma, and four sons, Rehaan, Faizan, Faisal and Saqib.
 He opened the shop in 1990 and only served Nalli-Nihari.
 Slow-cooked for hours and oh so tender, simmering in gravy and beautifully spiced, Kallu Mian's nihari is worth elbowing your way around in Delhi.
 Just before serving, it's garnished with a squeeze of lime, thin julienne slivers of raw ginger and green chillies.
 And the result?
 Sublime.